 Outside of the summer there are fantastic deals in the larger resorts, and it is possible to have a budget holiday.

 Our personal favourite destinations in the Algarve are Tavira (charming and traditional) and Lagos (lively beach resort).

 The beautiful beaches near Lagos

-Lisbon has a surprising amount to offer visitors historical monuments, great nightlife, wonderful beaches and interesting day trips.
-Year round Lisbon offers a range of good value hotels/hostels and it is possible to eat very cheap.
+Lisbon has a surprising amount to offer visitors: historical monuments, great nightlife, wonderful beaches and interesting day trips.
+Year-round Lisbon offers a range of good value hotels/hostels and it is possible to eat cheaply.
 Overall Lisbon is a good destination for budget travellers and probably the best location if you wish to visit during the summer.

 Braga a popular day trip from Porto

 The following section details our hints and tips for a budget holiday to Portugal: